Engineered wood: Fibreboard

 Medium-density fibreboard (MDF) and high-density fibreboard (hardboard or HDF) are made by breaking down hardwood or softwood residuals into wood fibers, combining them with wax and a resin binder, and forming panels by applying high temperature and pressure.
 MDF is used in non-structural applications.

 Particle board

 Particle board is manufactured from wood chips, sawmill shavings, or even sawdust, and a synthetic resin or another suitable binder, which is pressed and extruded.
-In recent time, research have shown that durable particle board can be produced from agricultural waste products, such as rice husk or guinea corn husk.
+Research published in 2017 showed that durable particle board can be produced from agricultural waste products, such as rice husk or guinea corn husk.
 Particleboard is cheaper, denser, and more uniform than conventional wood and plywood and is substituted for them when the cost is more important than strength and appearance.
 A major disadvantage of particleboard is that it is very prone to expansion and discoloration due to moisture, particularly when it is not covered with paint or another sealer.
 Particle board is used in non-structural applications.